-If, after all we suffer upon earth, we did not reach that heaven of rest, purity and love, there are many strong, noble minds on earth that would fall to bear up under the burdens imposed upon them, and you are one of that number.
-It is but a faint Me of the beauties of our world that I can give you.
-It will not lessen my happiness, and will add to your So many sorrows are heaped upon you-so many that are near and dear to you, who are constantly being taken away from you, that you feel that you are left quite alone.
-But, dear father, we have to passed away from you in spirit, only passed avail from your earthly vision.
+If, after all we suffer upon earth, we did not resc. that heaven of rest, purity and love, there are man strong, noble minds on earth that would fall bear up under the burdens imposed upon them.
+I you are one of that number.
+It is but a faint it. of the beauties of our world that I can give wat. will not lessen my happiness, and will add to your So many sorrows are heaped upon you so man that are near and dear to you, who are constant being taken away from you, that you feel that I are left quite alone.
+But, dear father, we have 1. passed away from you in spirit, only passed avail from your earthly vision.
 Day and night we are with you in many of your darkest hours.
-We see you when you are tempted to end your existence We heard you when you said, "Had it not been in the voice you heard speaking to you to come back come back! you certainly should have put an end to your life."
-Oh, dear father, you could not en! your life-you could not put an end to your existence that had been given you by a higher, more noble power.
-You could only put an end to the scenes of earth, by precipitating yourself into this world.
-As much as we would desire to have you with us, we would not have you hasten that period by any act of your own.
-It would cause too dark : spot on the canvas of your experience, and it would take too long a time to eruse it.
-Trust to the more tor within.
-It seemeth best to divine wisdom for you to stay, and then mother and all the children that are here-your father and mother, your sides and your brothers, will bid you welcome-will all meet you with that happy smile of welcome that will make you feel there is happiness.
-Look up. father, look up, you have suffered.
-Look up, trost hope, be cheerful, and feel assured that I am iways by you in your dark hours on earth.
-Although I cannot manifest myself to your external senses. vet I can be with you, and I can whisper to you in the night.
+We see you when you are tempted to end your existen-We heard you when you said, "Had it not been ! the voice you heard speaking to you to come back come back! you certainly should have put an ento your life." -Oh, dear father, you could not enyour life-you could not put an end to your eats: ence that had been given you by a higher, menoble power.
+You could only put an end to it scenes of earth, by precipitating yourself into :world.
+As much as we would desire to have To with us, we would not have you hasten that perioby any act of your own.
+It would cause too dark : spot on the canvas of your experience, and it would take toolong a time to erase it.
+Trust to the mor. tor within.
+It seemeth best to divine wisdom in you to stay, and then mother and all the childre that are here-your father and mother, your sister and your brothers, will bid you welcome-will 1 meet you with that happy smile of welcome this will make you feel there is happiness.
+Look ::father, look up, you have suffered.
+Look up, trohope, be cheerful, and feel assured that I am : ways by you in your dark hours on earth.
+Althou: I cannot manifest myself to your external sense: yet I can be with you, and I can whisper to you : the night.
 Wait with patience.
-There is a bright, glorious day awaiting you in the future.
+There is a bright. glorious day awaiting you in the future.

-Your daughter, Carrie, is ever with you, and has been, ever since her spirit left its earthly form, and will ever watch over you whatever may come, and will be with you when your eyes are closed upon earth, and will be one to present to your spirit the scenes and beauties of this lovely world.
-Then, let me say be cheerful, be happy, be hopeful, be
+Your daughter, Carrie, is ever with you, and has been, ever since her spirit left its earthly form, and will ever watch over you whatever may come, and will be with you when your eyes are closed upon earth, and will be one to present to your spirit the scenes and beauties of this levely world.
+Then, let me say be cheerful, be happy, be hopeful, be s sound back, and a sound arm there.
+Baby came here before I did, and I have seen Cordelia.
+I am not troubled any more with bad